TyreeBlakeBailey/Eng88_github/README.md

 ## List

 - lists can hold any form data in the same list

+## Tuples

+- Syntax Tuple_Example()
+- tuples are the same as list except a tuples cannot be changed once they are created they are mutable

 ```python
 # Lists
 # Syntz ["London" ]